boundtotheearth/tp/docs/UserGuide.md

 Format: `sort c/`

 This toggles the completion status order.
-For example, if the completion status order is `on`, the completion status order is turned `off`, vice versa.
+For example, if the completion status order is `on`, it will be turned `off`, vice versa.

 The following walkthrough shows how you can toggle the completion status order in Momentum.